-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Parasitic and Protozoan Diseases in Animals”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Parasitic and Protozoan Diseases in Animals”.

 1. Which of the following is not an endoparasite?

 Explanation: Endoparasites live inside the body of animals.
 They also generally feed over animal fluids and semi-digested food in the alimentary canal.
 For example, Tapeworm, Liver fluke and Roundworm.

 2. Where does liver fluke lives in sheep?

 c) Bile ducts

 Explanation: Liver fluke causes liver rot or fascioliasis in sheep.
 The parasite lives in bile ducts.
 Liver fluke also passes a part of its life cycle in snails.
 Eradication of snails can help in the control of the disease.

 3. Which of the following is not caused by liver fluke in animals?